MikeMorenoDSP/awesome-puredata/README.md

 ## Tutorials
 - [Live Electronics Tutorial](https://github.com/porres/Live-Electronics-Tutorial) -  Live Electronics Tutorial with examples in Pure Data and the ELSE Library.
 *This tutorial presents theory and practice of Live Electronics topics without any prerequisite.
 It's aimed at newbies, dummies, enthusiasts and also experts.*
+- [Programming Electronic Music in Pd](http://pd-tutorial.com/) - Simple tutorial website on many types of synthesis in pure data.

 ## Pd as an audio-plugin
 - [Camomile](https://github.com/pierreguillot/Camomile/releases) - Camomile is a plugin with Pure Data embedded that allows to load and to control patches inside a digital audio workstation.
 The plugin is available in the VST2, VST3, Audio Unit and LV2 formats for Windows, Linux and MacOS.